 How BIG is Big?

-Lately, my meditations have pondered over the question of size!
-After reading about the very small and the Covid-19 virus.
-Which has an overall diameter is about 0.3 microns or slightly less.
-That’s about 1/100th the diameter of the average human hair.
+Recently, my meditations have focused on the concept of size, especially after learning about the minimal, such as the COVID-19 virus.
+This virus has an overall diameter of about 0.3 microns, or slightly less.
+To put that into perspective, that’s approximately 1/100th the diameter of an average human hair.

 I wonder how “Big is Big”?